 Herbold also has extensive experience as a corporate board member, having served on the boards of directors of Agilent Technologies, Neptune Orient Shipping Lines, Weyerhaeuser and many others over the past 20 years.
-In recent years, he has also appeared on numerous business news TV outlets, such as CNBC, Fox Business and Bloomberg.
-Herbold posts regular commentary on leadership and corporate issues on the blog he has authored over the past eight years: www.HerboldGroup.com.
+In recent years, he has regularly appeared on numerous business news TV outlets, such as Fox Business, CNBC and Bloomberg.
+Herbold posts regular commentary on leadership and corporate issues on the blog he has authored over the past nine years: www.HerboldGroup.com.

-He has endowed two chairs at Case Western Reserve University: the Robert J. Herbold Professor of Informatics and Analytics and the Robert J. Herbold Professor of Biomedical Engineering, both in the Case School of Engineering.
-He has also endowed the Robert J. Herbold Professor of Entrepreneurship at the University of Washington and funded the Herbold Computational Biology Program at the Hutchison Cancer Research Center.
+He has endowed a chair at Case Western Reserve University: the Robert J. Herbold Professor of Biomedical Engineering in the Case School of Engineering.
+He has also endowed the Robert J. Herbold Professor of Strategy at the University of Washington and funded the Herbold Computational Biology Program at the Hutchison Cancer Research Center.
 He currently serves on the Board of Trustees of the Hutchinson Cancer Research Center.

 Herbold has a Bachelor of Science in mathematics from the University of Cincinnati and both a master’s degree in mathematics and a Ph.D. in computer science from Case Western Reserve University.
 He has received honorary doctorate degrees from the Case Western Reserve University, the University of Cincinnati and the Thunderbird School of Global Management.
-He lectures in the executive education area at institutions such as Thunderbird, the University of Washington, and INSEAD Graduate Business School.